IC Markets vs ATFX Comparison

 How do IC Markets and ATFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 IC Markets requires a minimum deposit of $200, while ATFX requires a minimum deposit of $500.
-From our testing we found IC Markets offers spreads of 0.62, while ATFX offers spreads of N/A. IC Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where ATFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that IC Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas ATFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

 Which broker offers more tradeable asset classes, IC Markets or ATFX?